 Hiking in Ireland will also require stamina and time, so if you are unfit or only have a short allowance of time in Ireland, this mode isn’t for you.

-That said, if you have plenty of time, weeks rather than days, walking or hiking around Ireland can be very enjoyable.
 Be prepared for changeable weather and have a good pair of waterproof hiking shoes or boots.
 Bring waterproof trousers and a jacket, and you’ll still be able to enjoy it, even when the weather turns bad.

 Ireland has lots of way-marked trails and long-distance footpaths.
 You can get more information here that might help you plan your routes better.